Theresa May announces end of austerity after Brexit

 Corbyn's Labour is not traditional Labour

-Mrs May said British politics had become nastier in recent years - and condemned online abuse aimed at Diane Abbott, Labour's Shadow Foreign Secretary.
+Mrs May said British politics had become nastier in recent years - and condemned online abuse aimed at Diane Abbott, Labour's Shadow Home Secretary.

 She said making the right decisions becomes harder "when our politics becomes polarised and compromised becomes a dirty word".